simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 Configuring the Model-Checking
 ------------------------------

-To enable the SimGrid model-checking support the program should be executed using the simgrid-mc wrapper:
+To enable SimGrid's model-checking support, the program should be executed using the simgrid-mc wrapper:

 .. code-block:: shell